icyflame/cli-cube-timer/README.md

 This will print the URL to your gist, using your username and the gist ID that we have stored on your machine.

+### solve --file|--files

+> Show the path to the files where solve history is stored locally

+This will print the local path to the csv files where the solve history is stored.
+This is an advanced option and please do not open the file if you don't have something specific to do with it.

 ## Contributing

 I would love to have your help on this!
 Do check out the issues dashboard of this repository,